 Students enrolled in Reeltown Elementary School are subject to the policies of the Tallapoosa County Board of Education and to the rules and regulations of the Reeltown Elementary School.
-This jurisdiction extends to all school-sponsored activities, which include but are not necessarily limited to the following:
+This jurisdiction extends to all

 - 1. Transportation on school buses

 - 2. Field Trips

 - 3. Athletic functions

 - 4. Club or group meetings

 - 5. School-sponsored social events

 - 6. Trips by groups representing the school system in educational events